Simple

 String

 refer to the exception.message on the exchange, is null if no exception set on exchange.
-Will fallback and grab caught exceptions (Exchange.EXCEPTION_CAUGHT) if the Exchange has any.
+Will fall back and grab caught exceptions (Exchange.EXCEPTION_CAUGHT) if the Exchange has any.

 exception.stacktrace